veotani/edxlyser-backend/README.md

 Assuming you have docker and docker-compose installed.
 1. First, give filebeat appropriate rights:
-``chmod go-w filebeat/config/filebeat.yml ``
+``chmod go-w build/filebeat/config/filebeat.yml ``
 2. Second, run the docker-compose
-``sudo docker-compose up -d``
+``sudo docker-compose -f build/docker-compose-dev.yml up``
-3. Finally, put some edx logs files into "logs" folder
+3. Finally, put some edx logs files into "build/logs" folder

-System will start to monitor logs in "logs" folder, then send them to kafka and take this logs in ``processor.go``.
+System will start to monitor logs in "build/logs" folder, then send them to kafka and take this logs in ``processor.go``.

 ## Plans
 There should be many different go services, that take logs from kafka and process them.
 Unsolved tasks are: